-But in every case, the stories of Christmas are about how God's story turned out better than the stories they had for themselves.
-Each of these characters is invited, and compelled and drawn into God's story, and in every case it turned out to be better than they had resigned themselves to, better than they had dared to dream for themselves.
+But the stories of Christmas are about how God's story is better than the stories they had for themselves.
+Each of these characters is invited and compelled and drawn into God's story, and in every case it turned out to be better than they had resigned themselves to, better than they had dared to dream for themselves.